Organic vs. Non-organic Foods: What’s the Difference?

 Green Chef is all about eating and living green.
 We are a USDA certified organic company.
 We work with farmers to source sustainable, delicious ingredients.

-*Offer only valid for new Green Chef customers with qualifying auto-renewing subscription purchase and expires 77 days after offer purchase at 11:59 PM ET.
-Take 50% off your first box and 20% off the next 8 boxes, including free shipping on the first box.
-Discount varies for other meal plans and sizes.
+*Offer only valid for new Green Chef customers with qualifying auto-renewing subscription purchase.
+Take 50% off your first box, including free shipping on the first box.
+‘Free Salads for 2 Months’ offer is based on a limit of one free salad item per box added to any plan for the first two months a customer remains active; if subscription is cancelled, this offer becomes invalid and will not be reinstated upon reactivation.
 Shipping fee applies on all deliveries after the first box.
 Not valid on premiums, meal upgrades, add-ons, taxes, or shipping fees.
 May not be combined with gift cards or any other promotion.
 No cash value.
 Void outside the U.S. and where prohibited.
 Offer cannot be sold or otherwise bartered.
 Green Chef has the right to end or modify any offer at any time.
 Additional restrictions may apply.
 See https://www.greenchef.com/terms for more details.